 Whatever you choose to do, just know that time is of the essence so don’t procrastinate!
 If you wait until the last minute, the investor will have the upper hand and you may run out of time to do anything at all.

-If you have questions about redemption rights or want to get an offer to sell them, contact us at Black Door Signature Homes.
+If you have questions about redemption rights or want to get a cash offer to sell them, contact us at Black Door Signature Homes.
 We can help you take advantage of your redemption rights and almost always beat other investors’ offers since we are a small husband/wife team with low overhead.
 We can provide references from others from who we’ve bought rights and can also look at the option of providing you with a lease back.

 Don’t wait until it’s too late.
 Get local, expert advice and find out what you can do to take advantage of your redemption rights today.